Vallavan Oruvan: Cast

+Production

+Judo Rathnam began his career as a stunt master with this film.

 Soundtrack

 Music was composed by Vedha and lyrics were written by Kannadasan.
 The song "Palinginal Oru Maligai" is based on Artie Shaw's version of "Frenesi".

-Reception
+Another song " Ammamma kannaththil" was based on "Amore" by British singer Tony Brent.

+Release and reception

+Vallavan Oruvan was released on 11 November 1966.
 Ananda Vikatan said, "The film gives a feeling of watching a Hollywood film...
 One should watch this film for a good time pass".
 Kalki praised the performances of Jaishankar and Manohar, but criticised that of Vijayalakshmi.
 The critic also appreciated the comedy of Srinivasan and Pushpamala, the audiography, cinematography and outdoor photography.

+Legacy

+After the film's success, "CID Shankar" became a common name used for Jaishankar's characters in other unrelated films, including Neelagiri Express (1968) and CID Shankar (1970).